-Compared to the rest of the Indianapolis market, the I69-Fall Creek region has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Indianapolis market, the I69-Fall Creek submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 5 listings have been listed, which means listings are probably leasing quickly.
+In the last 90 days, 5 listings have come on the market, which means new availabilities most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 60% of the listings in the I69-Fall Creek are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,220 sqft.
-Most buildings in this area are close to 1 floors.
-Most buildings in this market were built in 1980 and are Class B.
+The standard measurement for office space in this area is around 2,400 sqft.
+Most buildings in this region are around 1 floors.
+Most buildings in this market were built in 1979 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Professional services is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst I69-Fall Creek folk.
+Professional services is the dominant industry in this region.
+Commute by car is the most popular way to get to work amongst I69-Fall Creek occupants.
 Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.